potatoqualitee/exodus/README.md

           BLUEBIRDPS_ACCESS_TOKEN_SECRET: "${{ secrets.BLUEBIRDPS_ACCESS_TOKEN_SECRET }}"
 ```

 Checking all of your lists, follows and followers.
-This workflow will execute each day at midnight, when you initiate a workflow, or each time you push a comit to your repository.
+This workflow will execute at midnight, when you initiate a workflow, or each time you push a comit to your repository.

 ```yaml
 name: check for new accounts